:::

 10.4.
 Control of nonconforming testing and sampling work

 10.4.1.
-The laboratory must have a policy and procedures that must be implemented when any aspect of its testing and sampling work, or the results of this work, do not conform to its own procedures or the agreed requirements of the client.
+The accredited member must have a policy and procedures that must be implemented when any aspect of its testing and sampling work, or the results of this work, do not conform to ISTA Rules, its own procedures or the agreed requirements of the client.
 The policy and procedures must ensure that:

 (a) the responsibilities and authorities for the management of non-conforming work are designated and actions (including halting of work and withholding of test reports, as necessary) are defined and taken when nonconforming work is identified